Service Employees International Union: Political donations

-According to OpenSecrets, since 1990 the SEIU has been the nation's top organization contributing to federal campaigns, donating $232,694,670, 99% of which went to Democrats.
-Over that same period, the National Education Association was the second highest organizational political donor, contributing $96,992,506, 97% of which went to Democrats.
+According to OpenSecrets, since 1990 the SEIU has been the nation's top organization contributing to federal campaigns, donating $232,694,670, 99 percent of which went to Democrats.
+Over that same period, the National Education Association was the second highest organizational political donor, contributing $96,992,506, 97 percent of which went to Democrats.
 Since 1998, the SEIU has spent $19,676,660 in additional money on lobbying.

 Local unions

 1199SEIU United Healthcare Workers East

 SEIU's largest local union is 1199SEIU United Healthcare Workers East.
-With a membership of roughly 300,000, it claims to be the largest local union in the world.
-It represents workers in various parts of New York state, chiefly in New York City, Syracuse, and Buffalo, with additional members located in and around the Canton-Potsdam and Plattsburgh areas of northern New York, as well as Maryland, Washington, D.C., Florida, and Massachusetts.
+With a membership of roughly 300,000, it is the second-largest union in the United States.
+It represents workers in various parts of New York state, chiefly in New York City, but also along the East Coast of the United States.

 United Healthcare Workers West

-SEIU Local 2005 United Healthcare Workers West (UHW West) is a large (150,000 member) local union based in Oakland, California.
+SEIU Local 2005 United Healthcare Workers West (UHW West) is a large (150,000-member) local union based in Oakland, California.
 In August 2008, the international union announced plans for a hearing to consider trusteeing UHW West.
 On January 27, 2009, SEIU placed UHW West under trusteeship and dismissed 70 of the local's executives, including president Sal Rosselli.
 Rosselli and other ousted leaders reformed under the name National Union of Healthcare Workers and pushed for UHW West members at 60 facilities to vote to decertify SEIU.
 As of 2012, NUHW only represents 6 former SEIU-UHW facilities.

 In early 2013, NUHW affiliated with the California Nurses Association.
 Also, in early 2013, the National Labor Relations Board (NLRB) ordered that the results of the 2010 Kaiser Permanente union election (a vote by nearly 45,000 Kaiser-Permanente employees choosing between NUHW and SEIU-UHW) be overturned based on evidence of collusion between SEIU-UHW and the employer.
 The second election was won be SEIU-UHW, by a vote of 18,844 to 13,101.